gabbymyers/516X-Project/_posts/2021-11-18-Soil Moisture.md

 **Bartlett’s Test of Homogeneity of Variances**

-Using a package in pingouin to do the test for date, block, and treatment.
+Using a function in pingouin to do the test for date, block, and treatment.

 ![Bartletts Test Moisture Content](https://raw.githubusercontent.com/gabbymyers/516X-Project/master/assets/img/bartletts_mc.JPG)